 Each room has a flat screen monitor with Crestron Air Media (for wireless screen sharing via laptop, tablet, and phone).
 Available on a first-come, first-serve basis.

 The classrooms are used primarily for Library Instruction.
 They are equipped with large flat screen monitors and whiteboard tables.

 Equipped with large tables and built-in power, the Group Study Area contains the call numbers HD100- Z (Library of Congress classification system) in the main print collection.
 Though the area does not have a noise restriction, please respect other students and groups.

 Equipped with individual carrels and built-in power, the Quiet Study Area contains call numbers A-HD99 (Library of Congress classification system) in the main print collection.
 The Quiet Study Area is designated for students who would like a quiet study experience.

 The classroom is often reserved for classes, library instruction, and club meetings.
 When not in use, students are welcome to use the technology and space.
 The classroom is available for reservation via 25Live.

 Study Rooms are available on the back walls of the Group Study Area and the Quiet Study Area.
-Each room is equipped with a table, a chairs, and a mounted whiteboard.
-Room 213-221 on the Group Study Area are available for reservation, online or by scanning the QR code outside each room.
+Each room is equipped with a table, chairs, and a mounted whiteboard.
+Room 213-221 on the Group Study Area are available for reservation either online or by scanning the QR code outside each room.
 All other study rooms are available on first-come, first serve basis.

 The Children's Literature room contains the juvenile fiction and nonfiction collections, reading aids, big books, and the K-12 textbook repository.
 There is group study area with whiteboard tables with portable power requiring a battery that can be checked out at the Desk.

 The computer lab, located in the Children’s Literature Room, has 10 desktop computers (all PC) stations.
-This room is reserved for student, staff, & faculty use and requires a LancerCard for entrance.
+This room is reserved for student, staff, and faculty use and requires a LancerCard for entrance.